Breeding birds: 31,000 pairs

-Coots build their nests in shallow water or occasionally on floating vegetation or tree stumps.
-The nest is constructed from leaves, twigs, bark, roots and reeds.
+Coots are monogamous and breed from March to July.
+They produce 2 broods a season.
+They build their nests in shallow water or occasionally on floating vegetation or tree stumps, resting on the base of trampled plants.
+The bulky nest is constructed from leaves, twigs, bark, roots, and reeds.

 Coots are omnivorous and feed mainly on vegetable matter such as shoots and seeds but they will also eat worms, leeches, snails, shrimps and insects.
 They may occasionally eat fish, small amphibians and small mammals.